-The surveys were undertaken by Darren Hart (BSc) of the Isles of Scilly Wildlife Trust.
-Darren has undertaken professional Bat Licence Training to permit him to undertake professional surveys.
-He is currently gathering sufficient 'working hours' to achieve a Natural England Class Level 1 licence.
+The surveys were undertaken by Darren Mason BSc and Darren Hart BSc of the Isles of Scilly Wildlife Trust.
+Both staff members have undertaken professional Bat Licence Training to permit them to undertake professional surveys.
+They are both currently gathering sufficient 'working hours' to achieve a Natural England Class Level 1 licence.